SparkPost/support-docs/articles/tech-resources/webhook-data-streams.md

 *   It is recommended that you do not set a maximum batch size your endpoint will accept, or that if you do, that it is not excessively small, in order to prevent truncation of data on any attempted batch.
 *   Utilize separate processing & storage for different [Event Types](https://www.sparkpost.com/docs/tech-resources/webhook-event-reference/#event-types).
 Message structure & data types are consistent within a given Event Type, but not between Event Types.

-## ​Monitoring Webhooks
+## Monitoring Webhooks

-If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed [here](https://developers.sparkpost.com/api/webhooks#webhooks-batch-status-get), or on the webhhok details / Batch Status tab on the UI.
+If you have issues with your webhooks, it would be wise to monitor them either on your endpoint, or via the batch-status API, which is detailed [here](https://developers.sparkpost.com/api/webhooks#webhooks-batch-status-get).
+You can also view the endpoint status in the Webhhook Batch Status tab in the [app](https://app.sparkpost.com/webhooks/) ([EU](https://app.eu.sparkpost.com/webhooks/)).
 This will help inform you if there is a problem with the webhooks so it can be remedied before batches hit the 8 hour limit as described in the retry logic above.
 Note that batch status (via both app and the API) does not report batches that succeeded first time.
-It reports only failed batches, and batches that initially failed but later succeeded.
+It reports only failed batches and batches that initially failed but later succeeded.
 The batch status is kept for a few days.